V.02.Res.07 Kaiwhakamana visits

 The Role of Kaiwhakamana

-- Kaiwhakamana may visit a prison at any time agreed by the prison director for any of the following purposes;
+- Kaiwhakamana may visit a prison at any time agreed by the general manager custodial for any of the following purposes;

 - to advise prisoners and whānau about whakapapa and tikanga;